Use our guide to help you select the correct level class for you.

 The aim is to give you and your baby the space to explore movement and for you to start getting in touch again with yourselves physically and emotionally.
 The yoga practice focusses on realigning and strengthening your body and mind.
 A lot of what happens in each class will depend on your babies but whatever we cover, these classes will help you regain some peace and calm in your life.

-Classes are specifically structured to strengthen birthing muscles, reduce backache, and speed up post-birth recovery.
+Pre-natal classes are specifically structured to strengthen birthing muscles, reduce backache, and speed up post-birth recovery.
 Our pregnancy teachers are all mums themselves with extensive specialist training, and classes often include discussion of how your pregnancy is progressing, where the teacher will offer guidance, support and advice.
 Classes are fun and informative, offering guidance in preparation for the birthing process and they are also focused on building strength and confidence for both the pregnancy and labour.
 Breathing techniques and other techniques are used to inspire trust and confidence.
 This class is suitable for all levels and for women who have never practiced yoga before.
 This class is open to those who have completed 12 weeks of pregnancy.

 Vinyasa means ‘connecting breath with movement’.
 This dynamic practise combines flowing movements with synchronised breathing.
 Poses flow together like a dance in sequences created by the teacher which vary from class to class.
 You are likely to work up a sweat and these classes will bring an experience of harmony, strength and freedom.
 Suitable for those who like a fun and aerobic yoga practice.